Enabling disabled women of all backgrounds to have a voice

-WinVisible is a multi-racial community group of women with visible and invisible disabilities: polio, sickle cell anaemia, osteo-arthritis, mental health issues, cancer . . . from different backgrounds: asylum seekers, refugees, other immigrants, UK-born.
+WinVisible (women with visible & invisible disabilities) is a multi-racial grassroots group.
+We bring together women with various disabilities: polio, sickle cell anaemia, osteo-arthritis, visually impaired, mental distress, cancer . . . from different backgrounds: asylum seeker, refugee, immigrant and UK-born.

-Our self-help Benefit Rights Sheet helps many people to win their disability benefits, defend themselves against benefit sanctions, bedroom tax & eviction, Council Tax bills, to know their rights as Council and private tenants, and take up community care rights as disabled asylum seekers and immigrants.
+Our self-help benefits and cost of living information helps many people to win our disability benefits, defend ourselves against benefit sanctions, Council Tax bills, to know our rights as Council and private tenants, and access our community care rights as disabled asylum seekers and immigrants.

-- Information and advocacy by phone, email, face-to-face, website.
+- Information and advocacy by phone, email, face-to-face, online.

-- Benefits rights workshops — contact us if you are interested in having a joint workshop hosted by your group.
+- Workshops on Zoom and in person — contact us if you are interested in having a joint workshop hosted by your group.

-- Testifying how cuts to benefits, legal aid, homecare and carers’ low pay, healthcare and other services affect disabled women, and defending our entitlements.
+- Testifying how cost of living, cuts to benefits, legal aid, homecare and carers’ low pay, healthcare and other services affect disabled women — and defending our entitlements.

-- Exposing mistreatment by private companies such as Maximus, Atos, Capita, Care UK.
+- Exposing mistreatment by private companies such as fuel suppliers, benefit assessors Maximus, Atos, Capita, for-profit homecare agencies.

 - Pressing for money and resources to protect us against dependence and promote independent living.